 7.30am - 1.30pm WA

 Ready for a deeper look into Walker Learning?
-Setting up Environments and the core elements of Walker Learning and then look at Taking Learning Outside and Embedding Aboriginal Perspectives on the 2nd day.
+Setting up Environments and the core elements of Walker Learning and then we will look at Linking Literacy and Numeracy through Investigations and Introducing a Nature Pedagogy on the 2nd day.

 This session is an introductory presentation of the key elements of Walker Learning in the early years (ages 5 - 8).
 This session includes an overview of the following; the research and philosophy of Walker Learning, how to set up inspiring learning environments, the investigation session, how to authentically link literacy and numeracy into Investigations, implementation strategies for teams and schools and an introduction to Walker Learning documentation which links to the existing curriculum framework.